stritzinger/bombom/README.md

 - ✅ Zero configuration needed for CI/CD environments
 - ✅ Seamlessly forwards all arguments to rebar3_sbom

-**Note:** The `bombom.bin` binary is assembled using [Piadina](https://github.com/stritzinger/piadina), a generic launcher tooling.
-For details on how the binary is built, see the Piadina repository.

 Simply download and execute:
 ```bash
 $ ./bombom.bin [sbom options]